VANTHEBRAND/vanrss/README.md

 Since the 1990s, a significant portion of the web has been powered by feeds.
 People (and bots) publish items to a feed, and others can subscribe to that feed to receive new content.

-microfeed makes it easy for individuals to self-host their own feed on Cloudflare, including but not limited to
+vanfeed makes it easy for individuals to self-host their own feed on Cloudflare, including but not limited to
 * a podcast feed of audios
 * a blog feed of posts
 * an Instagram-like feed of images (e.g., [llamacorn.listennotes.com](https://llamacorn.listennotes.com/))